-In Moscow, temperatures can drop as low as -30C in the winter and other parts of Russia are even colder.
-Because of this, Russian food is hearty with pastries, bread, potatoes and sour cream as staples as well as warming soups.
+In Moscow, temperatures can drop as low as -30C in the winter, and other parts of Russia are even colder.
+Because of this, Russian food is hearty, with pastries, bread, potatoes, and sour cream as staples and warming soups.

-Here we are going to give you our choice of the top 10 Russian foods and end with recipes for Russian salad.
+Here we will give you our choice of the top 10 Russian foods and end with recipes for Russian salad.

 Russian pickles are very popular.
-Summer is short in Russia, but there are plenty of vegetables produced during this time; too many to eat while they are fresh.
+Summer is short in Russia, but plenty of vegetables is produced during this time; too many to eat while they are fresh.
 The answer is to pickle them in either salt or vinegar.

-Our second choice is soup, Shchi.
-It is is a very popular cabbage soup in Russia.
+Our second choice is soup, shchi.
+It is a trendy cabbage soup in Russia.
 It can have the addition of meat, but this isn’t compulsory.
-When the sauerkraut is used instead, the soup is called sour shchi.
-If soups based on sorrel, spinach, nettle, and similar plants are called green shchi.
+When the sauerkraut is used instead, the soup is called sour shchi if soups based on sorrel, spinach, nettle, and similar plants are called green shchi.

 Blinis are the Russian version of French crepes.
 They can have either savory or sweet fillings.
-For savory blinis, buckwheat is used and for sweet, white flour.
-Blinis can be very upmarket and can be served with red salmon or black sturgeon caviar.
+For delicious blinis, buckwheat is used, and for sweet, white flour.
+Blinis can be very upmarket and served with red salmon or black sturgeon caviar.

 Salted or smoked salmon and salted herrings are very popular.
 Smoked salmon is often served with blinis, while salted herrings usually appear in salads.
 Shuba has salted herrings covered with boiled and grated vegetables, beets, onions, and mayonnaise.

 Shashlik is roasted meats and fish on skewers.
-They are similar to Turkish shish kebabs, but the pieces of meat are bigger.
+They are similar to Turkish shish kebabs, but the pieces of meat are more significant.
 They typically use lamb, beef, chicken, and salmon.
 The skewers are usually served with Russian pickles and unleavened bread.

 Dumplings – Russian Food